-Dog attack affects farmer after 24 sheep killed in 'horrifying' incident
+Dog attack 'horrifies' farmer after 24 sheep killed

 "I let go one of my small sheep dogs and came around the corner to find two sheep in the yard, basically ripped apart," Mr Jones recalled.

-He then heard a "huge commotion" in one of his barns and found two dogs he later learned were American XL bulldogs, in the middle of the ewes, "savaging them."
+He then heard a "huge commotion" in one of his barns and found two dogs he later learned were American XL bulldogs, in the middle of the ewes, "savaging them".

 Mr Jones said one of the dogs also came out on to the yard and tried to attack him before he was able to retreat.

 "We do see dog attacks on farms, at most four or five injured or killed, but nothing of this severity," he said.
-"It was horrifying.
-Everyone who attended that day, it affected."

 He shot both dogs dead and said his "only solace" is that it was him facing that dog and not his son or elderly mother.